-The Fund's overall risk management program seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.
-All securities investments present a risk of loss of capital.
+The Fund's overall risk management programme seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.
+All security investments present a risk of loss of capital.
 The maximum loss of capital on debt and equity securities is limited to the fair value of those positions.

 The management of these risks is carried out by the investment manager under policies approved by the Board of Directors.
-The Board provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk, the use of derivative financial instruments and the investment of excess liquidity.
+The Board provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk, the use of derivative financial instruments and non-derivative financial instruments and the investment of excess liquidity.